Gratitude for Music.

 If you’d think that I got the gift of music, you’d likely be wrong.

-I can strum a few cords on a guitar, but I can’t play an entire song.
+I can strum a few chords on a guitar, but I can’t play an entire song.

 I grew up singing (not solos) in the church but had no training.
 I don’t know how to maintain my key when they are playing the high notes on a piano.
 There came a point as a pre-teen when I just couldn’t hit those notes and resorted to singing falsetto (I didn’t even know that was what it was called, just that it didn’t hurt my vocal cords) or moving my mouth to the words, but emitting no sound.